tejpshah/fbp-stable-diffusion/readme.md

 pre-existing intial latent vector from which we start the backward diffusion process.
 At the very end of our diffusion process, we have a generated latent that can be decoded using a trained Variational Autoencoder (VAE) module.

-(2) Image Variations:
+## (2) Image Variations:
-To generate image variations, crucially realize that stable diffusion is a Markov Chain, which means it obeys the Markov Property: the current output only depends on the previous output.
+To generate image variations, crucially realize that the diffusion process is a Markov Chain, which means it obeys the Markov Property: the current output only depends on the previous output.
 Hence, if we have similar starting states from the vector representation, we can generate similar variations of an image.
 To do so, I peturb the initial starting latent with some slight noise before being guided by other representations like CLIP.

-(3) Video Generation:
+## (3) Video Generation:
-To generate video generations, simply store the latent at each time step of the diffusion process and then decoded each latent to a frame and create a video that generates the video from all the frames that are decoded.
+To generate video generations, simply store the latent at each time step of the diffusion process and then decode each latent to a frame and create a video that generates the video from all the frames that are decoded.

-Update